MetaSoftTech-Solutions/nodemcu-salesforce-integration/README.md

 ## Platform event publisher ##
 Sketch: [platform-event-publisher.ino](/platform-event-publisher/platform-event-publisher.ino)

 Reads sensor data from HC-SR04 ultrasonic sensor and publishes an event to Salesforce Platform Events.
-This diagram shows the pin connections that was used.
+The following diagram shows the pin connections that was used.

 ![alt text](/platform-event-publisher/esp8266-hcsr04-diagram.png?raw=true)